wanderer-moe/img-resizer/README.md

 # Image Resizer

-Image Rezier Cloudflare Worker that returns base64 encoded image data.
+Image Resizer Cloudflare Worker, returns `base64` encoded image data.

 Feel free to use this API in your projects; please include pertinent information in the `User-Agent` header, such as project name or a URL.